pswhdev/parenting_in_munich/TESTING.md

  - All pages with authenticated user and page 404 were tested by pasting the source code from the rendered page and also passed with no error nor warnings.

----
+___

 ### CSS validation was done using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

 - [CSS validation](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fparenting-in-munich-site-527d6bb8b97c.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=enn)

----
+___

-### Lighthouse tests results:
+## Lighthouse tests results:

-white background: mobile
+Performance, accessibility, SEO, and best practices were evaluated using Google's Lighthouse tool.
+The results for each page are included below.
+Results with a white background represent mobile audits, while those with a black background represent desktop audits.

-black background: desktop
+- black background: desktop
+- white background: mobile

 - Homepage: